odinuv/web/articles/css/layout.md

 - `absolute` -- the element is positioned relative to its closest positioned parent,
 - `fixed` -- the element is positioned relative to browser window,
-- `static` -- default positioning, the element is positioned after its preceeding sibling (i.e elements are positioned as they are written down in the HTML document -- hence `static`).
+- `static` -- default positioning, the element is positioned after its preceeding sibling (i.e. elements are positioned as they are written down in the HTML document -- hence `static`).

 #### Relative position
 You can see how relative positioning works on the [example with floats](#float-layout):